Decentralized policy learning with partial observation and mechanical constraints for multiperson modeling: Evaluation results and an illustrative example using the soccer dataset

-We obtained an example of VRNN-macro-Bi-Mech using the soccer dataset in Figure \ref{fig:soccer}.
-Unlike the basketball example in Figure \ref{fig:example}, the ground truth, a normal and a counterfactual prediction in Figures \ref{fig:soccer} A, B, and C were similar, possibly because the soccer pitch ($105 \times 68$ m) was larger than the basketball half court ($14 \times 15$ m).
-For the observation model, the results in a normal and a counterfactual prediction in Figures \ref{fig:soccer} D and E indicate that the defender \#1 observed specific players such as the attacker \#3 and the ball.
+We obtained an example for VRNN-macro-Bi-Mech using the soccer dataset in Fig.~\ref{fig:soccer}.
+Unlike the basketball example in Fig.~3, the ground truth and a normal prediction in Figs.~\ref{fig:soccer}A and~B were similar, possibly because the soccer pitch ($105\,\mathrm{m} \times 68\,\mathrm{m}$) was larger than the basketball half-court ($14\,\mathrm{m} \times 15\,\mathrm{m}$).
+For the observation model, the results for a normal prediction in Fig.~\ref{fig:soccer}C indicate that defender~1 observed specific players and the ball.